webclinic017/traderbot-1/README.md

 # TraderBot
-Simple algorithmic trading bot
+Simple algorithmic trading bot!

 ## Introduction
 This program attempts to retrieve trading data on user-determined timeframes and intervals, then applies several indicators on the dataset to trade the market.

 ## Architectural Overview Diagram
 ![alt text](https://github.com/cwlroda/traderbot/blob/master/img/AOD.png)